drmmrt/PROGETTO-ACTAM/README.md

 ### playNote

-This function assigns 3 oscillator to each note.
+This function assigns 3 oscillators to each note.
 With this arrrangement a superposition of 3 oscillators is implemented, where the central takes the frequency from nFreq and is matched with the other two, which are positively/negatively shifted in frequency by a delta value w.r.t the central one.

 Moreover it defines the low-pass/hi-pass filters and the echo with all their parameters.
 All of them are after connected to a gain, which is linked with the Envelope parameters.